sjbertolani/atom-language-raidelve/README.md

 ---

-style.less - how we select and color different items.
-This needs to be added to your styles.less.
-Ideally, this should get imported as part of the package but I can't figure out how to do that.

 package.json - where we specify the dependencies ( including the npm package)

 grammars/tree-sitter-delve.cson - where you define the css selectors to highlight different aspects of the code